Registering a Birth

 If your baby was not born in Haringey please contact the borough where the baby was born using the numbers above to make an appointment.

 We offer a free birth declaration service.
 This service is offered strictly by appointment and only to people that are unable or who find it inconvenient to visit the borough of the baby's birth.
 Please book your appointment online.

 - Please note that we prioritise people coming in to register deaths and you may have to wait if a death comes in.
 Thank you for your understanding in advance

 You will need to allow an additional two to three weeks from the date you see us in order for the borough of the baby's birth to send you the birth certificate.
-You will need to contact the area where your baby was born to confirm how they would like to recieve payment.
+You will need to contact the area where your baby was born to confirm how they would like to receive payment.
 We cannot accept payment for other register offices.

 Either parent can register a birth if they were married to each other at the time of the baby's birth.